vircadia/vircadia-native-core/BUILD_ANDROID.md

 * [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html) = r10c
 * [Android SDK](http://developer.android.com/sdk/installing/index.html) ~> 24.0.2
-  * Be sure to install SDK Platform for API Level 19
+  * You must install the latest Platform-tools, latest Build-tools, the SDK Platform for API Level 19 and Sources for Android SDK for API Level 19.
+If you want to run on an emulator you will also need the ARM EABI v7a System Image.

 You will also need to cross-compile the dependencies required for all platforms for Android, and help CMake find these compiled libraries on your machine.